Why Do I Spend So Much When Shopping Online?

 Why we spend more online

 5. They change their prices without rhyme or reason.
-Online retailers constantly adjust their prices according to consumer and market behavior.
-This tactic, known as “dynamic pricing,” is designed to draw you back to the site again and again just to check the going price.
+Online retailers adjust their prices according to consumer and market behavior.
+This tactic, known as “dynamic pricing,” is designed to draw you back to the site again and again to check the going price.
 It also prompts you to buy before the price rises again.

 7. Their ads stalk you.
 Online retailers target you with ads based on your search history.
-They know what you’re into and they can even determine your style.
+They know what you’re into, and they can even determine your style.